marco-willi/camera-trap-data-pipeline/docs/aggregations.md

 cd ~/camera-trap-data-pipeline
 ```

-The following examples were run with the following paramters:
+The following examples were run with the following parameters:
 ```
 SITE=RUA
 SEASON=RUA_S1